After you’ve tried this amazing mushroom sauce, you will never go back to a store bought steak sauce again!

 How to Make Mushroom Sauce for Steak

-Then in a small mixing bowl, whisk the cornstarch with 2 tablespoons water.
-Once fully combined, whisk that mixture into the mushroom sauce.
+- Thicken.
+Then in a small mixing bowl, make a cornstarch slurry.
+Once fully combined, whisk that mixture into the mushroom sauce to thicken.

+- Cook & Season.
 Heat this for an additional two minutes, then remove from the heat.
-Season this with fine sea salt and pepper to taste.
+Season this with salt and pepper to taste.

 Make Ahead & Freezing

-To make this sauce ahead of time, simply make it all the way through, cool and store covered in refrigerator until ready to use.
+To make this mushroom steak sauce ahead of time, simply make it all the way through, cool and store covered in refrigerator until ready to use.
 Up to 48 hours.
+This goes the same for leftover sauce.

 To reheat, place back into a saucepan and thin with a little water or beef stock, stirring until hot and back to the same consistency.
 Make sure to correct seasoning, as sauces often become muted after chilling.